 This is an easy process as you will only need a deep pan, thermometer, cheesecloth, olive oil, and herbs.
 Your confit tuna will then keep in the refrigerator.Continue to 2 of 6 below.

 02 of 06

 To start, you need high-quality albacore or yellowfin tuna.
 You can follow this method with other kinds of tuna, too, as well as mako shark, halibut, swordfish, or sturgeon.
 Cut the fish into large chunks about 1 inch thick, and salt them well.Continue to 3 of 6 below.

 Make the Flavored Oil

 Now you need to get your oil ready.
 Basically, you want to infuse it with flavor and cook it long enough to make the oil stable.
-To 3 cups of olive oil add 2 sprigs of fresh thyme, 2 tablespoons kosher salt, 2 cloves garlic, crushed, 1 sprig of fresh rosemary, zest of a lemon, sliced into strips, and 1 whole clove.
+To 3 cups of olive oil add 2 sprigs of fresh thyme, 2 tablespoons kosher salt, 2 cloves garlic, crushed, 1 sprig of fresh rosemary, zest of one lemon (sliced into strips), and 1 whole clove.

-Heat the oil mixture slowly over medium heat until you begin to see the herbs just start to simmer.
-The temperature should be about 160 degrees.
-Hold this temperature for about 15 minutes, then turn off the heat and cover the pot, leaving the oil to cool.Continue to 4 of 6 below.
+In a saucepan, heat the oil mixture slowly over medium heat until you begin to see the herbs just start to simmer.
+The temperature should be about 160 F. Hold this temperature for about 15 minutes, then turn off the heat and cover the pot, leaving the oil to cool.Continue to 4 of 6 below.

 04 of 06